giorgioriccardi/bim-headless-wp-react-search-form/README.md

 - move all repo files and folders within wp-content folder
 - make sure to clean up plugins and themes that we are not using
 - or alternatively add all those plugins and themes in `.gitignore`
+- create a 2019 child-theme
+- install ACF and CF7 plugins
+- create custom fields in ACF for the React search form and for the CF7 input form
+- ...